Deciding which college is the best choice for your student requires viewing it from several angles—academically, socially, and financially.

 Calculate and Compare Total Cost for Each School

-Once you understand the terms of your award letters, you’ll want to compare the costs of schools against one another.
+Once you understand the terms of your student’s award letters, you’ll want to compare the costs of schools against one another.
 Comparing several schools can get tricky, so it helps to devise a system.
-You could plug all the numbers into a spreadsheet, or use this helpful award letter comparison tool that can do the work for you.
+You could plug all the numbers into a spreadsheet or use this helpful award letter comparison tool that can do the work for you.
 Ultimately, you want to figure out the total net cost for each school and compare those numbers.

 Appeal or Negotiate Your Financial Aid Offer